-If you, or a loved one, are scheduled for surgery and you are wondering about the risks and side effects of general anesthesia, this article is for you.
+Updated: July 28, 2016 If you, or a loved one, are scheduled for surgery and you are wondering about the risks and side effects of general anesthesia, this article is for you.
 Don’t worry.
 You probably won’t wake up looking like this guy!
-Undergoing general anesthesia can be a source of anxiety for many people.
-Some of the concerns […]
+Undergoing general anesthesia can be a source of anxiety for many people. […]

 Are you about to have surgery?
 Getting anxious about your procedure?
 Here are the five questions to ask your anesthesiologist before “going under” anesthesia.

 Rumors are swirling that Kate Middleton is considering hypno-birth as her strategy to deal with the challenges of labor pain.
 Briefly, hypno birth is a strategy to calm, relax, and self-hypnotize the body in an effort to reduce the pain of childbirth.
 Deep breathing and other relaxation techniques are used in hopes of decreasing the […]

 Every year, many people find themselves or their loved ones in need of anesthesia to get through their dental procedures.
 This may be due to extreme anxiety, a young patient that can’t hold still, or perhaps a special needs patient that won’t tolerate the dental work while awake.
 But how safe is anesthesia at the […]

 We here at AnesthesiaMyths.com are very grateful for our growing community.
 As we take time to be with our families (my wife and I have been blessed with our first child– Katelyn), we would like to wish you and your family a safe and wonderful Memorial Day Weekend.
 As a small “THANK YOU”, we are […]